microsoft/microsoft-ui-xaml-specs/active/CornerRadius/CornerRadiusToThickness2.md

 * FilterLeftFromBottomLeft,
 * FilterLeftFromTopLeft,

-The CornerRadiusFilterConverter is also updated with a new property -- Multiplier -- which is applied during the converstion.
+The CornerRadiusFilterConverter is also updated with a new property -- Multiplier -- which is applied during the conversion.
 For example, setting this to -1 negates the value.

 # Examples